wso2/product-microgateway/README.md

 We can import API from WSO2 API Manager by specifying the API name and version.
 The **import** command of the toolkit can be used to fetch APIs.

-First init the project
+First initialize the project using the command below.
 ```
 micro-gw init pizza-api
 ```

 Then import the API.
-Toolkit will prompt for API manager url, user name and password of a valid user in API manager, trust store location and password of toolkit.
+The toolkit will prompt for API manager url, username and password of a valid user in API manager, trust store location and password of toolkit.
 If url, trust store location and password is not provided default values will be used

 ```